-The New Hampshire Maple Experience Spring Tour Dates are March 14, 21, 22, 28, 29 and April 4.
-Join us for guided tours of our sugaring operation including horse drawn and tractor drawn rides, tap a maple tree with the group, tree id, the history of mapling, the NH Maple Museum and sample maple syrup, pickles and donuts.
+The New Hampshire Maple Experience Spring Tour Dates are March 12, 19, 20, 26, 27 and April 2.
+Join us for guided tours of our sugaring operation including horse drawn and tractor drawn rides, tap a maple tree with the group, tree id, the history of mapling, attend a chef demo about cooking with maple, the NH Maple Museum and sample maple syrup, pickles and donuts.

 Maple sugaring has been a sweet tradition for centuries in New Hampshire, where smoke rising from sugar houses tucked into the woods signals spring's arrival.
 As the days warm, sap begins to flow through sugar maple trees, ready to be crafted into sweet maple syrup, sugar, and candy.

 The New Hampshire Maple Experience at The Rocks Estate explores and demonstrates this maple tradition, from the techniques used by Native Americans and early European settlers of the region to the operations of the modern sugar maker.

 Reserve your tour of the NH Maple Experience.

 Housed in a 1906 building on the historic Rocks Estate in scenic Bethlehem, with stunning views of the White Mountains, The New Hampshire Maple Experience includes a working sugar house and interactive museum housing maple artifacts from the extensive collection of legendary sugar maker Charlie Stewart of nearby Sugar Hill.

 The NH Maple Experience is located at The Rocks Estate in Bethlehem, New Hampshire, the North Country Conservation & Education Center for the Society for the Protection of New Hampshire Forests.